Top Questions About the Obesity Medicine Qbank & the 2026 ABOM Certification Exam

 According to The American Board of Obesity Medicine (ABOM), “obesity is the most prevalent chronic disease in our society.
 Yet, many physicians are not trained in how to manage it.
 [ABOM] certifies physicians looking to bridge this gap.”

 Understanding obesity medicine is important for physicians practicing in all specialties.
-For those preparing for the ABOM certification exam, a new board review option is now available for you: the Rosh Review Obesity Medicine Qbank, created by ABOM-certified physicians.
+For those preparing for the ABOM certification exam, a board review option is now available for you: the Rosh Review Obesity Medicine Qbank, created by ABOM-certified physicians.

 Why is obesity medicine important?